How to Work for Google: 8 Actions That Can Make It a Reality

 All of the on-site amenities, especially at Google's largest offices, go a long way toward simplifying the lives of employees and helping them stay happy, healthy, and motivated.
 That's why it isn't surprising when people hear about these perks and think, "I want to work for Google too!"
 But, of course, the company's employees don't just enjoy awesome benefits; they also get paid pretty well.

-Here are a few examples of typical salary ranges for positions at Google:6
+Here are a few examples of typical salary ranges for positions at Google, based on PayScale data:

 - Data scientist—$89K to $163K